haruki-nguyen/.dotfiles-windows/README.md

 2. **Run as Administrator:**
    - The installer script must be run as administrator to install ProtonVPN.
 3. **Manual Installation Required After Running Scripts:**
-   - MS Office, Docker Desktop, PC Manager, and Google Drive Desktop should be installed manually after the script completes.
+   - MS Office, Docker Desktop, PC Manager, VLC, and Google Drive Desktop should be installed manually after the script completes.
    - Unikey: put the executable file into the `Programs` folder in `~`, then create a shortcut to it in the Startup folder (Press `Win + R` and run `shell:startup`).

 ## Scripts Overview